Can The Lakers Still Make the NBA Playoffs?

 The Los Angeles Lakers are 15 games under the 0.500 mark for the season after playing in 45 games of an 82-game NBA season.
-They are 13th in the Western Conference and are four games back of the eighth place Portland Trail Blazers in standings.
+They are 13th in the Western Conference and are four games back of the eighth-place Portland Trail Blazers in standings.
 The question is this: Do the Lakers still have a chance to make the NBA playoffs?

-The Lakers last qualified for the NBA Playoffs during the 2012-13 season where they were swept in four games by the San Antonio Spurs.
+The Lakers last qualified for the NBA Playoffs during the 2012-13 season, where they were swept in four games by the San Antonio Spurs.
 The last NBA playoff win for the Lakers came during the 2011-12 Western Conference Finals, losing 4-1 to the Oklahoma City Thunder in that series.

-Since their last playoff win, the Lakers aren’t just 0-6 the NBA playoffs, but they are in danger of missing the playoffs for a fourth straight season.
-Though they are four games back of the Blazers in the standings, there are still four other teams ahead of the Lakers too.
-The Lakers have lost four straight games, and in that losing steak one of the losses came against the Blazers.
-Two of the other losses came against the Los Angeles Clippers and the San Antonio Spurs, both who are also ahead of them in the standings.
+Since their last playoff win, the Lakers aren’t just 0-6, but they are also in danger of missing the playoffs for a fourth straight season.
+Although they are four games behind the Blazers in the standings, there are still four other teams ahead of the Lakers too.
+The Lakers have lost four straight games, and during that losing streak, one of the losses came against the Blazers.
+Two of the other losses came against the Los Angeles Clippers and the San Antonio Spurs, both of which are also ahead of them in the standings.

 Lou Will with the huge triple!